 How long is a session much does it cost?

-Sessions last fifty-five minutes, and are £50.
+Sessions last 60 minutes and are £70 per session.

 How many sessions will I need?